anderssoegaard/anderssoegaard.github.io/index.md

 Søgaard, Anders.
 2003.
 A compound algorithm.
 Computational Linguistics in the Netherlands 2003.
 Antwerpen, Belgium.

 Søgaard, Anders.
 2003.
 Compounding and the generative lexicon.
 Sprache, Wissen, Wissenschaft.
 Munich, Germany.

-You can use the [editor on GitHub](https://github.com/anderssoegaard/anderssoegaard.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.